ciscoheat/slambda/README.md

 # Slambda

 Pronounced "slam-da", stands for Short Lambda.
-A tiny library enabling lambda expressions for [Haxe](http://haxe.org), nothing else.
+A tiny library that enables lambda expressions for [Haxe](http://haxe.org) in a simple way.

 Can be used with the common `=>` syntax, but also in a shorter format where `_` is assumed to be the first parameter.
 If more than one argument, use `_1` and `_2`, etc. Some examples: